-Mistake number 1
+Mistake number 1: Lotion

-You will probably be putting the lotion in your hands with the utmost care… but your engagement ring will definitely catch some lotion.
-In the most pleasant scenario, our lotion is only moisturizing which means that it contains some ingredients like sea butter.
-This lotion will pile up and dull the sparkle of the diamond in your engagement ring.
-Luckily, the lotion can be soaked away very easily.
-In a bad scenario, you’ve used lotion made with exfoliating ingredients such as glycolic or alpha-hydroxy acids.
+The number one mistake is the lotion we love to use for our hands and body.
+You can even put it in your hands with the utmost care… but your engagement ring will definitely catch some.
+In the most pleasant scenario, your lotion is moisturizing, so it contains only safe ingredients like sea butter.
+Nevertheless, it will still pile up and dull the sparkle of the diamond in your engagement ring.
+But you'll be lucky, the lotion can be soaked away very easily.
+In a dangerous scenario, you’ve used the lotion made from exfoliating ingredients such as glycolic or alpha-hydroxy acids.
 The damage they bring to your engagement ring is not easy to repair since it can wear away the ring metal over time.

-Mistake number 2
+Mistake number 2: Gym

-Mistake number 3
+Mistake number 3: Scrubbing

 Finally, avoid scrubbing your ring while cleaning it.
 If you use a rough sponge, a pad, or chemical cleaners, you can destroy the metal in your ring.
 Moreover, you will damage the stone of weaker diamond grades stones.